Tay Wei Ming: 2018–2021: Second international title

 In 2018, Tay continued his winning form by clinching yet another international open title at the 7th Spanish Para-Badminton International when he defeated his rivals, Bartłomiej Mróz and Ilker Tuzcu in the SU5 men's singles semi-finals and final respectively.
-In April, he partake in the first ever Dubai Para-Badminton International and did well, reaching the SU5 men's singles semi-finals before crashing out to Cheah Liek Hou again in two straight games, 9–21, 9–21.
-In July, Tay played at Thailand Para-Badminton International and managed to clear the group stage but crashed out at the knockout stage after losing to Chinese Tapei's Fang Jen-Yu in two straight games, 17–21, 13–21.
+In April, he partake in the first ever Dubai Para-Badminton International and did well, reaching the SU5 men's singles semi-finals before crashing out to Cheah Liek Hou again in two straight games.
+In July, Tay played at Thailand Para-Badminton International and managed to clear the group stage but crashed out at the knockout stage after losing to Chinese Tapei's Fang Jen-Yu.
 In September, Tay took part in the Japan Para-Badminton International and reached the semi-finals before losing to Japan's Taiyo Imai.
 In August, at the Asian Para Games held in Jakarta, Indonesia, he underperformed and did not qualify for the knockout stage after losing two of his three group stage matches.
 In November, at the Australia Para-Badminton International, Tay once again reached the semi-finals but would lose to Suryo Nugroho in three tightly contested games.

-In 2019, Tay began his season at the Turkish Para-Badminton International but lost to China's He Zhirui at the SU5 men's singles quarter-finals in rubber game, 11–21, 21–9, 9–21.
-In May, he competed at Canada Para-Badminton International and advanced to the SU5 men's singles quarter-finals but lost to Taiyo Imai, this time in three sets, 16–21, 21–16, 12–21.
-At the Irish Para-Badminton International held in June, he once again reached the SU5 men's singles quarter-finals but would lose to Bartłomiej Mróz in two close games, 20–22, 17–21.
+In 2019, Tay began his season at the Turkish Para-Badminton International but lost to China's He Zhirui at the SU5 men's singles quarter-finals in rubber game.
+In May, he competed at Canada Para-Badminton International and advanced to the SU5 men's singles quarter-finals but lost to Taiyo Imai, this time in three sets.
+At the Irish Para-Badminton International held in June, he once again reached the SU5 men's singles quarter-finals but would lose to Bartłomiej Mróz in two close games.
 In August, Tay competed at his fourth BWF Para-Badminton World Championships held in Basel, Switzerland and made his fourth SU5 men's singles quarter-finals appearances of the year.
-He however, would lose to Bartłomiej Mróz in yet another closely contested two setters, 18–21, 19–21.
-In September, Tay finally advanced past the quarter-finals at the Thailand Para-Badminton International but he lost in the semi-finals to Fang Jen-Yu in a thrilling three setters, 21–17, 20–22, 18–21.
+He however, would lose to Bartłomiej Mróz in yet another closely contested two setters.
+In September, Tay finally advanced past the quarter-finals at the Thailand Para-Badminton International but he lost in the semi-finals to Fang Jen-Yu.
 A week later, he took part in the China Para-Badminton International and lost to the same opponent at the knockout stage in three sets as well.
 In October, he played at the Denmark Para-Badminton International but was defeated by Taiyo Imai at the SU5 men's singles quarter-finals.
 In November, Tay once again face off with Taiyo Imai at the Japan Para-Badminton International in the quarter-finals and lost.